XiangyPeng/XiangyPeng.github.io/_teaching/2016-spring-teaching-3.md

 location: "Munich, Germany"
 ---

-Investigated out-of-distribution detection (OOD) via metric learning.
+Investigate out-of-distribution detection (OOD) via metric learning.
 Analyzed cosine-similarity and Euclidean-distance loss functions to improve detections of unknown image classes with the Kaggle dataset and platform.